ADA and Civil Rights

-Johnson City Transit (a department of the City of Johnson City) is an Equal Employment Opportunity (EEO)/Affirmative Action (AA) compliant employer dedicated to a policy of non-discrimination in employment upon any basis, including race, color, creed, religion, gender, age, sexual orientation, national origin, genetic information, mental or physical disabilities, or veteran status.
+Johnson City Transit (a department of the City of Johnson City) is an Equal Employment Opportunity (EEO)/Affirmative Action (AA) compliant employer dedicated to a policy of non-discrimination in employment upon any basis, including race, color, creed, religion, gender, age, sexual orientation, pregnancy, gender identity, national origin, genetic information, mental or physical disabilities, or veteran status.
 To view the Johnson City Transit Equal Opportunity/Affirmative Active Policy Statement, click here.

 A Johnson City Transit employee or applicant may file a complaint alleging that Johnson City Transit has not complied with EEO/AA regulations.
 Click hereto view/print an EEO complaint form (which includes filing instructions).
 JCT EEO complaint forms are also available at the JCT Transit Center (137 W. Market St.) and at the City's Human Resources office (601 E. Main St.).
 Complaints must be filed within 180 days of the alleged discrimination, and should be submitted to: City Manager, City of Johnson City, 601 E. Main Street, Johnson City, TN 37601.

 The City of Johnson City complies with all applicable requirements of the Americans with Disabilities Act of 1990 (ADA) 42 USC § 12101 e.t.sec; Section 504 of the Rehabilitation Act of 1973, as amended, 29 USC§ 794; and section 16 of the Federal Transit Act, as amended, 49 USC app § 1612.